Active Advantage-Aligned Online Reinforcement Learning with Offline Data: Experiments

-\subsection{Main results}
+\subsection{Main Results}

-\figref{fig:exp:main} presents a comparative analysis of \algname's performance against the baseline SACfD and the current state-of-the-art method, RLPD.
-The results demonstrate that \algname consistently outperforms the baseline across the evaluated domains.
-This performance advantage can be attributed to a fundamental difference in sampling strategy: while RLPD relies on symmetric random sampling, \algname employs an active sampling approach based on advantage alignment.
+\figref{fig:exp:main} presents a comparative evaluation of \algname against the baselines PEX, BOORL, and the current SOTA method RLPD.
+The results illustrate that \algname consistently outperforms these methods across all evaluated domains, achieving superior performance, robustness, and training stability.

+As consistent in all subplots in \figref{fig:exp:main}, the performance of \algname is essentially identical to that of RLPD in the first $1/4$ of steps.
+Of course, this is expected because we train \algname with an initial phase of RLPD.
+However, after this point, their performances quickly diverge.
+The active sampling scheme of \algname enables it to stay robust in harder D4RL Adroit tasks, such as door-expert and relocate-expert, while RLPD is less sample-efficient and effective.
+This performance advantage can be attributed to the fundamental difference in the two sampling strategies: while RLPD relies on uniform random sampling, \algname employs an active sampling approach.
-Unlike RLPD, which treats all transitions uniformly, \algname dynamically reevaluates the relevance and on-policyness of each transition as the policy evolves, continuously adjusting its sampling priority to align with the current learning needs.
-This targeted sampling ensures that the most beneficial transitions are prioritized, directly contributing to faster and more effective policy improvement.

-In scenarios involving nearly random offline datasets~ Fig.\ref{fig:exp:1},\ref{fig:exp:4}, datasets containing trajectories from a poorly performing policy, \fix{or even medium datasets~Fig.\ref{fig:exp:3},\ref{fig:exp:6}}, useful transitions are often sparse and scattered.
-Random sampling, as used by RLPD, is likely to miss these valuable data points, leading to suboptimal performance.
-In contrast, \algname’s active sampling strategy effectively identifies and emphasizes these critical transitions, resulting in substantial policy enhancements, as clearly illustrated in \figref{fig:exp:main}.

-In expert environments~\figref{fig:main:expert}, \fix{RLPD performs on par with \algname.} This superior performance can be attributed to the higher quality of transitions present in medium and expert datasets, compared to random datasets.
-Consequently, even with a random sampling strategy, RLPD is still likely to encounter useful transitions.
-However, most offline datasets are provided in a black-box format, where the specifics of the data are unknown.
-Despite this uncertainty, \algname achieves performance that is at least on par with RLPD, demonstrating robustness to varying data quality in these black-box conditions.
+Meanwhile, although the other two baselines, PEX and BOORL, promised to address the issues related to catastrophic forgetting and offline-online distribution shifts that come hand-in-hand with an explicit offline pretraining phase, these guarantees are not fulfilled.
+Oftentimes, the offline pretrained models do not offer a competitive initial jumpstart in these harder tasks (e.g., \figref{fig:exp:main:door-expert}, \figref{fig:exp:main:hammer-cloned}), which defeat the goals of an explicit, computationally expensive offline pretraining phase.
+Furthermore, even when they do (e.g., \figref{fig:exp:main:relocate-expert}, \figref{fig:exp:main:halfcheetah-medium}, \figref{fig:exp:main:humanoid-medium}), the effects of both catastrophic forgetting and distributional shift are ever present.
+It is in this light that the benefits of an ``end-to-end'' approach like \algname and RLPD are clear over computationally expensive and non-robust methods with an offline pretraining phase, at least when we are concerned with sufficiently many online environment steps.